fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/classwork/classwork1.md

 ## Logistics
 * Due: Wednesday, January 15th, AOE.
 * Submission instructions: make sure that you submit it to D2L.
-This is only assignment that needs to be submited to D2L.
+This is only assignment that needs to be submitted to D2L.

 ## Learning outcomes
 * Understand the course syllabus and structure.